rcos/CSCI-4470-OpenSource/Modules/10.Databases/Lab-Databases.md

 --->

-**When you are finished, push your report to your lab notebook and submit a link to the repoitory ons Submitty.**
+**When you are finished, push your report to your lab notebook and submit a link to the repository on Submitty.**